Avgohil/fusion-care-alzheimer-ml/README_GITHUB.md

 **Ayurvedic Constitution & Alzheimer's Risk Assessment Platform**

+> **Note**: This repository contains the **ML Pipeline & Backend Implementation** that I led during our hackathon project.
+The complete Care Catalyst full-stack application was built collaboratively by our team during the hackathon, but this specific implementation focuses on the machine learning pipeline, data processing, and API development components.

 A modern web application that combines traditional Ayurvedic medicine with AI/ML technology to provide personalized health assessments through two-stage analysis.

 ![Care Catalyst](https://img.shields.io/badge/Healthcare-AI%20Powered-blue?style=for-the-badge)